kklin/arvados/kelda/README.md

    └── key.pem
    ```

-4. *Trust the generated certificate*.
-By default, browsers treat self-signed
+4. *Optional: Trust the generated certificate*.
+By default, browsers treat
-   certificates as insecure.
-Therefore, the generated certificate must be
+   self-signed certificates as insecure.
+Therefore, the generated certificate
-   manually trusted through the OS settings.
+   must be manually trusted through the OS settings.
+If you skip this step,
+   you'll have to manually override browser SSL warnings when connecting to
+   workbench.

    To do this on On Mac OS:
    1. Open the "Keychain Access" application.